ChallengeSY/nebunoid/manual.md

 * Paddles are not permitted to have both bullets and missiles stockpiled at the same time.
 When picking up one of these capsules, it will zero out the other's ammunition
 * Extra Life has a variable rarity.
 Its gold color significanies its very rare status under normal conditions, but it has a double appearance chance (akin to a purple "rare" capsule)
 * The Shuffle Levels option shuffles most levels in a campaign, ignoring fatal levels in the process
-* Grabble Paddles automatically release each held ball after 5 seconds.
+* Grabbing Paddles automatically release each held ball after 5 seconds.
 In addition, several capsules force release held balls.
 Both are intentional to counter a multiplier that exists simply for having multiple balls in play

 #### Auto Play
 Nebunoid supports watching an Auto Play session; just start a *0* player session.
 Fair warning; the computer player will neither give stars, nor award passwords for levels that the player has never played before.
 Any high scores it is able to submit will be auto-named as such.